samhwang/vite-starter-template/README.md

 # Getting Started with Vite - React starter template

+> WARNING: This repo is now deprecated.
+Future development of these templates will be in the [starter-kit repo](https://github.com/samhwang/starter-kit)

 This project was bootstrapped with [Vite](https://vitejs.dev/guide/#scaffolding-your-first-vite-project), and was created to be very similar to Create-React-App, but faster and with batteries included!